Zilliqa/ZRC/zrcs/zrc-6.md

 ### D. Error Codes

-The NFT contract must define the following constants for use as error codes for the `Error` event.
+The NFT contract must define the following constants for use as error codes for the `Error` exception.

 | Name                                 | Type    |  Code | Description                                                          | Required |
 | ------------------------------------ | ------- | ----: | -------------------------------------------------------------------- | :------: |